 Nesta reference several sources of funding in their Coronovirus Get funding page, including:

-Solve MIT: $10,000 grants for technical solutions that help communities prepare, detect and respond to pandemics.
+Solve MIT: This scheme offered grants of $10,000 for technical solutions that help communities prepare, detect and respond to pandemics.
 The scheme has now closed to new applications.

 UK Community Foundations: Many local community foundation groups have set up Coronavirus funds to support the most vulnerable in their communities.